[This event is postponed until further notice.]

 We’re inviting entrepreneurs, architects, engineers, researchers, managers, business & trade professionals and do-it-yourselfers to join us as we explore hemp-lime building and the hemp construction sector, push forward strategies for creating healthier living spaces and do our part to help reverse the damaging effects CO2 emissions. (schedule)

-WOLF JORDAN, Wolf Jordan & Co., Belgium, is one of Europe’s leading experts in eco-construction and the production of high quality natural paints, plasters and renders for the building industry.
+Wolf is one of Europe’s leading experts in eco-construction and the production of high quality natural paints, plasters and renders for the building industry.
 He is the founder and sole owner of Wolf Jordan & Co., which operates out of Greenbizz, a Brussels-based incubator that backs growth of startups and small firms focused on sustainability.
 Wolf’s company produces binder formulas for hempcrete construction, and natural oils and waxes for wood and stone.
-An old-world craftsman with more than 36 years’ experience in natural materials, Wolf is also a lecturer, educator and innovator who has worked on building projects all over the world.
+An old-world craftsman with more than 40 years’ experience in natural materials, Wolf is also a lecturer, educator and innovator who has worked on building projects all over the world.
 Wolf is a permanent lecturer at Deep Green Building.

 (Afternoons & Evenings/Days 1, 2 & 3) The hands-on project for this course is the construction of interior walls (remember, it’s February!) to create a guest room in the attic of the Palace at Nakło, an 18th century estate that serves as the home of HempToday Center and a functioning Hemp Bed & Breakfast.

 This unique initiative is based on an architectural plan to add five rooms and an apartment in open space that, through nearly 250 years, was never inhabited.
 Hemp-lime is the perfect construction material for this project based on its light weight, and its advantageous thermal and acoustical properties.
 It also results in walls that are stronger than those used in traditional construction, and provide natural humidity and thermal control – all in one layer.
 In essence, these materials breathe.